 - Biofeedback to help reduce the hypersensitivity of the nervous system.

-- Neurofeedback works to reduce instability in the central nervous system as well as reducing depression and anxiety that is associated with pain.
+- Neurofeedback reduces instability in the central nervous system as well as reducing depression and anxiety that are associated with pain.

 - Functional Medicine allows for examination of the true nature of the problem, which then provides solutions to reduce or eliminate the pain.